Am Phu Cave and the Marble Mountains: Full Visitor’s Guide

 You will need separate entrance tickets for each.

 You will need to be moderately fit to access the full Marble Mountains.
 There are periods of pretty steep stairs, especially to reach the mountain’s various viewpoints.
-There is good handrailing in the climbing areas.
+There are some handrails in certain parts, but you may need to climb steep steps without much to hold onto in other areas.

-Wear comfortable shoes or hiking boots.
+Wear comfortable shoes or sneakers.
 Don’t wear a dress.
 When I last visited, there were tourists wearing dresses.
 This is not ideal for climbing.
 There are a lot of stairs up and down throughout, so be prepared to get a bit sweaty if you want to see everything the mountain offers.
+On another recent trip, I saw people in flip-flops.
+This is also a bad idea.

 Here is my Da Nang travel guide and my article covering where to stay in Da Nang.
-Join my free Da Nang & Hoi An travel planning group, where I will personally answer any questions you have on either city.
+Join my free Hoi An, Da Nang & Hue travel planning group, where I will personally answer any questions you have on either city.

 All photos in this article are from my visits to Am Phu Cave and the Marble Mountains while living in Da Nang.